pombredanne/Do_SPDX/README.md

 Licensing
 ---------

-This software is licensed under the Apache Commons
+This software is licensed under the Apache License, Version 2.0.